 3) The guest can retrieve his/her photo identification by returning the pass to the security desk.

 4) The guest and sign-in policy does not allow for in and out privileges.
 All nonresidents must sign-out and turn in their guest pass every time they leave the building and sign in again if they return (See “Residence Hall Security”).
 It is the responsibility of the host to ensure that guests return their guest passes when their visit is over.
-Loss of a guest pass will result in a fee of $10.
+Loss of a guest pass may result in a fee of $10 for the host.

 Visitation for First Year Residents